 Rattin Campground is on Rock Creek just off US 212, the Beartooth Highway, 8 miles from downtown Red Lodge, MT.
 Rattin Campground is one of two campgrounds on the east side of Rock Creek.
-It’s small and generally quiet although, it’s close to the highway.
+It’s small and generally quiet even though it’s close to the highway.

 |Season||Early May – Late September|